Kunjan0/civil-kettle-7397/README.md

 ASOS is a British online fashion and cosmetic retailer.
 The company was founded in 2000 in London, primarily aimed at young adults.

-# ASOS CLone
+# AXOX (ASOS Clone)

 This is the clone of ASOS website which we have done during our Unit 4 construct week at Masai.
-Its functional clone of the website.
+Its functional clone of this website.
 ## Technologies used

 - HTML